Memorial Day was not universally recognized as a shared American Holiday until after World War I. But that’s not how it started in the United States.

 World War I and Memorial Day

 During the next great war that America fought, World War I, over 130,000 Americans died.
-This war effectively unified both North and South in a common shared experience of Memorial Day.
+This war effectively unified North and South in a shared experience of Memorial Day.
 May 30 was now a holiday to recognize all fallen American soldiers back to the American Revolutionary War.

-It differs from Veterans Day, signified by the poppy, in that it honors explicitly fallen soldiers rather than surviving veterans.
+It differs from Veterans Day, signified by the poppy, in that it explicitly honors fallen soldiers rather than surviving veterans.
 Hence, we fly our flags at half-mast until noon.

 Memorial Day as a Unifier

 My old sociology professor at Berkeley, Robert Bellah, taught that America — which does not have a state religion — is unique in that it has a “civil religion” with a shared non-denominational quasi-religious faith distinguished by fundamental beliefs, values, and rituals — especially rituals — that are parallel to one’s own chosen religion.
 He said that

 “Memorial Day has acted to integrate the local community into the national cult.”

 If so, Memorial Day has become one of the most sacred of these national rituals, a holiday for all Americans.